 This AU introduces students to Western culture and history through the critical analysis of significant human endeavors in European societies and/or their global offshoots.
 Communities in Europe and the Americas typically (though not exclusively) fall into this category.
-The courses in this AU come primarily from the departments of English, History, Philosophy,
+The courses in this AU come primarily from the School of Art & Humanities and School of Public Service.